steveworley/js-bench/README.md

 JS Benchmark - The easy way.
 =====
 This is designed to make benchmarking changes in functions easy.
+This is a JS port of [PHP Bench](https://github.com/jacobbednarz/php-bench).

 ### Installation